Water supporting a growing economy, a healthy environment and a strong quality of life for all Saskatchewan people.

 Recent News

-The Water Security Agency Releases Winter Conditions Forecast
+Water Security Agency Issues Conditions at Freeze-up Report

-With the arrival of snow and colder temperatures, the Water Security Agency is reminding the public to ensure that ice is thick enough to safely walk, drive or snowmobile on. […]
+With temperatures cooling and snow arriving, the Water Security Agency (WSA) is reminding the public to ensure that ice is thick enough to safely walk, drive or snowmobile on.
+Ice […]

 Recent Advisories